 | 2 minutes | Freestyle with light punches and relaxed breathing |

-The point isn’t exhaustion.
-The point is feeling where balance disappears.
+The goal isn’t exhaustion.
+The goal is noticing where your balance disappears and what causes it.

 Intermediate Combination-Based Rounds

-Intermediate rounds can use 3 rounds of 3 minutes with 60 seconds rest.
+Intermediate rounds can use 3 rounds of 3 minutes with 60 seconds rest between each.

 Round 1: Jab entries, double jabs, body-head changes.